ericwilk/playground/youaredoingitwrong/youaredoingitwrong.md

 The Indestructible Banana, or...
 How to NOT Do THINGS
 =====================================================

 Things are so small these days!
-These days I seem to need a microscope to even see everything.
+I need a microscope to even see components.
 Back when I was a child I could easily desolder components to repair or make things and get burned and electrocuted in the process.
 I was in early Grade School and didn't have the best judgement.
-Well, maybe I still don't.
+Well, maybe I still don't ;)

+Case in point:

 I bought a Banana Pi and a little clear case to put it in.
 The case was rather cheap plastic so it fell apart, and me (being a bit of a hack) just superglued it back together.
 I later obtained a 5" LCD panel, and not knowing how fragile the FPC socket was I tried opening it with a precision screwdriver and it broke.